Woman sees late father in ultrasound photo

-SANTEE, Calif. — A San Diego woman says her ultrasound revealed what appears to be the image of her late father kissing her daughter, KSWB reports.
+SANTEE, Calif. -- A San Diego woman says her ultrasound revealed what appears to be the image of her late father kissing her daughter.

 Carrillo quickly realized it wasn't just anyone gracing the photo, she believes it was her father.
 She grabbed an older photo of her father with her first daughter.
 Side by side, she says the resemblance is uncanny.